HolyBlackCat/quasi-msys2/README.md

   The output is a list of packages, with prefixes: `+` for packages to be installed, `-` for packages to be removed, `>` for packages to be updated.

-* `make apply-delta` - Fix the installation by applying necessary changes as displayed by `make delta`.
+* `make apply-delta` - Fix the installation by applying necessary the changes as displayed by `make delta`.

   This is done automatically by most high-level commands, such as `upgrade`, `install`, and `remove`.